 MT4 remains widely used, especially by traders who value simplicity or already have automated systems built in MQL4.
 It delivers fast execution, low latency, and solid stability across crypto pairs.
 Most brokers offer 24/7 crypto pricing with minimal lag, and dozens of crypto indicators and EAs are available in the marketplace.

 MT4 doesn't have the same multi-threaded engine or order depth view as MT5, but it's lighter and easier to customise.
 It's a strong fit for discretionary crypto traders running basic setups.
+Alongside FP Markets, XM is one of the MT4-first brokers we've reviewed if that platform is your priority.

 TradingView